Mattia46/firstMonth/mentoring.md

-Mentoring Program
+Mentoring
 =================

-The Makers Academy mentoring program is designed to make connections between students in different stages of the course.
+Makers Academy encourages mentoring as building connections between students in different stages of the course.
 The idea is that both parties can benefit from the relationship.
 Besides just having an extra person to talk to, there are three main advantages:

 1) Advice

-Mentors are chosen from the cohort above, which means a Mentor can relate to where a Mentee is, since the mentor was there just 6 weeks ago - so Mentees ask them for advice.
+Mentors are students from the cohort above, which means a Mentor can relate to where a Mentee is, since the mentor was there just 6 weeks ago - so Mentees ask them for advice.
 Whether it's about what to do, how best to prepare, any tips on making the most of the pre-course, even good places to go for lunch around the office...
 Mentors are an ocean of useful advice!

 2) Technical issues